The BioFiles - Bill Hubick

 Groundhog gathering nesting material for its warm burrow

 Groundhogs are excellent burrowers, using burrows for sleeping, rearing young, and hibernating.
 Groundhog burrows usually have two to five entrances, providing groundhogs their primary means of escape from predators.
 The volume of earth removed from groundhog burrows in one study averaged 6 cubic feet (0.17 m3) per den.
-The longest burrow measured 24 feet (7.3 m) plus two short side galleries.[15]: 108–109
+The longest burrow measured 24 feet (7.3 m) in addition to two short side galleries.[16]: 108–109

 Though groundhogs are the most solitary of the marmots, several individuals may occupy the same burrow.